Client-Aided Secure Two-Party Computation of Dynamic Controllers: Introduction

 \figref{fig:controls}\subref{fig:2pc} illustrates a typical system architecture of two-party encrypted control using secret sharing.
 Each controller receives a share of sensor measurements, securely performs controller computation (along with communication to the other controller if needed), and returns a share of control inputs to the actuator.
 In this framework, an efficient and secure implementation of static controllers was suggested~\cite{Darup2019-ou}.
 This method was extended to polynomial control by combining secret sharing with homomorphic encryption~\cite{Darup2020-cm}.
 The polynomial control was also realized based only on secret sharing in more than a three-party setting~\cite{Schlor2021-am}.
 Furthermore, in a two-party setting, secret sharing with a garbled circuit was applied to implement a neural-network-based controller~\cite{Tjell2021-ar}, and model predictive control using homomorphic encryption was considered~\cite{Alexandru2018-jv}.

-In this paper, we follow the multi-party computation approach for encrypted control and aim to design a protocol for securely implementing dynamic controllers on two servers.
-For this purpose, we employ a secret sharing scheme to conceal the controller parameters, states, inputs, and outputs from the servers.
-We then apply a multiplication protocol based on Beaver triples and a bit truncation protocol for controller computation.
-The former enables efficient multiplication over secret sharing, and the latter prevents controller state overflow due to recursive multiplication.
-Using these protocols, we propose an efficient construction of a two-party protocol for computing dynamic controllers.

-The main contribution of this study is demonstrating the effectiveness of multi-party computation for encrypted dynamic control.
-Specifically, our contributions are summarized as follows:
+In this paper, we aim to design an efficient protocol for securely implementing dynamic controllers.
+For this purpose, we follow the multi-party computation approach and perform bit truncation over secret sharing to prevent controller state overflow due to recursive multiplication.
+The main contribution of this study is to demonstrate the effectiveness of multi-party computation for encrypted dynamic control.
+Our contributions are summarized as follows:

 \begin{itemize} \item We realize secure two-party computation of \emph{any} linear time-invariant controllers \emph{without requiring state decryption or input re-encryption}.
-Compared to previous encrypted dynamic controls in a single-server setting~\cite{Kim2023-pk,Teranishi2024-ha,Lee2025-jo}, the proposed protocol is simpler and significantly reduces computational complexity.
+This requirement of previous encrypted dynamic controls in a single-server setting~\cite{Kim2023-pk,Teranishi2024-ha,Lee2025-jo} is undesirable because of increasing computation and communication efforts on a client.
+Compared to the previous schemes, the proposed protocol is simpler and significantly reduces the computation costs of a client.

 \item We analyze the achievable control performance of the proposed protocol.
 This analysis clarifies that the performance can be arbitrarily close to that of the original controller by increasing the precision of the fixed-point numbers approximating the controller parameters and initial state.
 The result is examined by numerical examples with PID and observer-based controllers.